-It's especially important for work at home employment, because there are so many jobs that aren't legitimate or if they are legitimate pay a very low rate.
+It's especially important for work-at-home employment, because many advertised jobs aren't legitimate—or if they are legitimate—pay a very low rate.
 Don't be afraid to ask questions.
-The more information you have, the better equipped you will be to decide if you get a job offer.
+The more information you have, the better equipped you will be to make a decision about accepting the job, if you get an offer.

-Here is a list of work at home questions to ask the interviewer so you can make sure the job is what you are looking for.
+Here is a list of remote work questions to ask the interviewer so you can make sure the job is what you are looking for:

 - How would you describe the responsibilities of the position?

 - Are there any fees for coming onboard with this company?

 - Is training provided?

 - Are there set work hours or is the schedule flexible?

 - Would I be guaranteed a certain amount of hours each week?

 - Do I need to purchase any equipment or supplies if I'm offered the job?

 - If I am extended a job offer, how soon would you like me to start?